Infographic of NBN Speed Tiers: Features, Pros & Cons

 What activities benefit from higher NBN speeds?

-Higher NBN speeds are especially beneficial for activities like streaming in 4K, online gaming, video conferencing, and operating multiple smart home devices simultaneously.
-If your household shares the internet for such tasks, consider going for a higher speed tier.
+Fast internet speeds are especially beneficial for activities like streaming music, online gaming, video conferencing, and operating multiple smart home devices simultaneously.
+If your household shares the internet for such tasks, consider going for a maximum speed tier from a trusted internet provider.